 Some companies have decided to turn photographs into part of the experience.
 Alaska Photo Treks offers breathtaking tours of Alaska’s wilderness, but each outing is also a photography workshop.
 Attendees learn how to frame shots, use unique cameras and lenses they wouldn’t otherwise access, and can come home with a series of incredibly beautiful and very memorable photographs—a souvenir of both the location and the skills they learned.

 If you’re going to offer merchandise, don’t just go with figurines and keychains which will end up in a junk drawer in just a few months.
 Make your souvenir offerings relevant to your business, and give your customers something they’ll use on a regular basis.
 Yoga retreats can sell branded yoga mats or water bottles, for instance; an outdoor tour could offer compass keychains.
 Wine tours can sell corkscrews or wineglass trinkets.
+It can also go along with the holidays; here are some creative holiday marketing ideas.
 When a souvenir is practical and relevant, your customers will remember your company every time they use the item they’ve purchased.

 Ethical and sustainable business is becoming (rightly) more popular, as travellers attempt to be more conscious of what they consume and where they go.
 As many Checkfront businesses derive revenue directly from the beauty of the outdoors, it’s also quite common to see a theme of conscious conservation run through their business operations.
 Print your brand on reusable cloth tote bags, or go local and see if you can get nearby artists to produce handmade souvenirs for you; eco-friendly or locally sourced souvenirs make truly meaningful gifts, one-of-a-kind commemorations that customers can take home.